Hubs-Foundation/hubs-configtool/README.md

 Tool for reading and writing Hubs configuration values.
 WIP.

-This tool coerces all configuration into a tree of values, where each value can either be a string or a list of strings.
-(This is basically the AWS Parameter Store type system.)
-So any richer types in e.g. TOML configuration, like numbers, will be stringified upon reading and writing.
+This tool coerces all configuration into a tree of values, where each value can either be a string, number, or a list of values.
+So any richer types in e.g. TOML configuration, like dates, will be stringified upon reading and writing.

 ## Running it